typeF/nginx-proxy/readme.md

 0 issue letsencrypt.org
 ```

-Replace the DEFAULT_EMAIL and network name variables with your own.
+Replace the DEFAULT_EMAIL and network name variables in docker-compose.yml with your own.

 Setup the docker container
 ```